 Review of difference quotient, least squares modeling, limit of difference quotient, differential calculus: derivatives, differentials, higher-order derivatives, implicit differentiation, relative and absolute maxima and minima of functions, and applications of derivatives to business and economics.
 Integrals and applications to business.
 No credit in Science or Engineering.

 Pre-req: MATH.1200 Precalculus Mathematics I, or MATH.1210 Management Precalculus, or MATH.1270 Preparation for Calculus, or MATH.1280 Calculus IA, or MATH.1290 Calculus IB,or ALEKS score of 65 or higher.

 Taken simultaneously with MATH.1220, this 1-credit course offers students taking MATH.1220 supplemental instructions to foster a greater opportunity for successful completion of Management Calculus.
 The course credit cannot be used to satisfy the credits required for graduation, but may be used to satisfy credits required for full time student status.

 A continuation of Math 1200.
 Covers exponential and logarithmic functions, trigonometric and inverse trigonometric functions, and trigonometric identities.

-Pre-req: ALEKS Math Placement 55 or higher, or a B- or higher in either MATH.1200 Precalculus Mathematics I or MATH.1210 Management Precalculus.
+Pre-req: ALEKS Math Placement 55 or higher, or a B- or higher in either MATH.1200 Precalculus Mathematics I or MATH.1210 Management Precalculus or passed RHR course.

 Serves as a first course in calculus and provides a brief review of analytic geometry and trigonometric functions.
 The course progresses to the study of inverse functions, limits, continuity, derivatives, rules for differentiation of algebraic and transcendental functions, chain rule, implicit differentiation, linear approximation, differentials, and maximum and minimum values.